mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 ## Convolution neural networks, the game changer

+Image recognition used to be done using much simpler methods such as linear regression and comparison of similarities.
+The results were obviously not very good, even the simple task of recognizing hand-written alphabets proved difficult.
+Convolution neural networks (CNNs) are supposed to be a step up from what we traditionally do by offering a computationally cheap method of effectively simulating the neural activities of a human brain when it perceives images.

+Before we get into the specifics of the model, it helps to understand a little about the history of CNNs.

 ### Brief history

-In the summer of 2012 ImageNet hosted it's annual Large Scale Visual Recognition Challenge to pit some of the world's most intelligent groups against one another.
-Alexnet was a deep convolution neural network model (CNN) submitted in this competition.
+In the summer of 2012, ImageNet hosted it's annual Large Scale Visual Recognition Challenge to pit some of the world's most intelligent groups against one another.
+Alexnet was a deep CNN submitted in this competition.
 A good model classification error rate is typically around 25-26%.
 The second placed model in the competition was able to achieve an impressive 26.2% rate of error.
 Alexnet scored 15.3%.
 At over 10% better than the next best model, it signaled a new age in the field of computer vision.

 <p align="center"><img src="/imgs/ILSVRC-2012-finalists.JPG", width="360"></p>